 More Inexperienced Partners

 There will be moments in your jiu jitsu journey where you will feel like your skills has plateaued.
 This grief is commonly a result of continuing to grapple with higher level teammates.
 Until you spar with less experienced grapplers or someone new, you tend to overlook the amount of growth that has occurred.
+So rolling with inexperienced grapplers is a must.
 Here are some tips for grappling with more inexperienced grapplers.

 - Use technique, not strength to get your way into submissions and dominant positions.
 In fact, use as little strength as necessary.

 - Practice positions that you are uncomfortable or unsuccessful in live sparring situations.
 For example, you might have great success in side control, but continually feel like people are escaping your back control or are reversing your mount position.
-This is an opportunity to force yourself in these positions and continue to polish your ability to maintain them.
+This is an opportunity to force yourself in these positions and improve your overall game.